loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 Self-Awareness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are several actions available to retrieve information of the Virtual Machine and the Service it belongs to.
-A Virtual Machine can also retrieve information of other Virtual Machines that are part of the Service.
+There are several actions available to retrieve information on the Virtual Machine and the Service it belongs to.
+A Virtual Machine can also retrieve information on other Virtual Machines that are part of the Service.

 Retrieving Information of the VM
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Using the ``onegate vm show`` command the information of the Virtual Machine will be retrieved.
+Using the ``onegate vm show`` command, the information of the Virtual Machine will be retrieved.
 For a detailed version use the ``--json`` option and all the information will be returned in JSON format.

 If no argument is provided, the information of the current Virtual Machine will be retrieved.
 Alternatively, a VM ID can be provided to retrieve the information of a specific Virtual Machine.